 Temperature rating: Coastal water temperatures can often approach freezing during the winter months.
 For prolonged dives, even the best dry suit becomes ineffective and will severely limit search times.
 ROVs with operating temperature ranges Down to -10° Celsius/14° Fahrenheit allow vehicles to operate under the ice all winter long.

 Deployment speed: During Search and Recovery, time is of the essence.
 ROV systems must be quickly deployed in just a few minutes in order to be effective.

 Video recording & cloud storage: ROVs can record all aspects of a mission, most importantly, video, images and sonar.
 Recording these files can prove invaluable when used as direct evidence, and for future mission training.

 No matter the mission, when security and law enforcement officers enter the underwater world, they are placed at a significant disadvantage.
 ROVs designed for police and law enforcement use help tip the scales back in favor of the mission.
 When piloted by an experienced operator, ROVs can help to speed up missions while reducing risk to divers.

-UUV Aquabotix Ltd (ASX:UUV) (“Aquabotix" or the “Company”) today announced the addition of four new distributors to its global network.
-The partnerships will help support the company’s global expansion and sale of its underwater robotics products, including its Endura ROV (remotely operated vehicle), Hybrid AUV/ROV (autonomous remote vehicle) and AquaLens Connect underwater camera system.
-To date, Aquabotix has sold more than 350 vehicles in more than 40 countries.
+UUV Aquabotix Ltd (“Aquabotix" or the “Company”) recently announced the addition of five new distributors to its global network.
+These partnerships will help support the company’s global expansion and sale of its underwater robotics products, including its Endura ROV (remotely operated vehicle), Integra AUV/ROV (autonomous underwater vehicle/remotely operated vehicle) and AquaLens Connect underwater camera system.
+To date, Aquabotix has sold more than 400 vehicles in nearly 60 countries worldwide.